 - Limited layering, though this may be true for most watercolour pencils.

 Are Van Gogh pencils artist grade or student grade?

 Royal Talens Van Gogh pencils are artist grade.
 Talens calls them “fine art pencils” on the tin and the marketing literature, and they are tested and graded for lightfastness according to rigorous industry standards.

 There’s a bit of confusion among artists, because Van Gogh is a line of student grade paint.
 Here’s the Royal Talens hierarchy of paint lines:

-- Artist grade: Rembrandt (oil, watercolour, pastel) and Amsterdam (acrylic)
+- Artist grade: Rembrandt (oil, watercolour, acrylic, pastel), Talens Gouache Extra Fine (gouache)

 - Children & novice: Talens Art Creation (watercolour, gouache, acrylic, pastel)

 Since there are no pencils in the Rembrandt line, their highest grade pencils are bumped into the Van Gogh range.
 This makes perfect sense from a marketing standpoint.
 The Rembrandt packaging looks as if it was designed a hundred years ago.
 It’s clearly aimed at traditional oil painters and watercolorists, and this demographic has little interest in colour pencils.
 The Van Gogh range keeps in step with contemporary trends (like metallic, dusk, and pastel watercolours), and is aimed at budget-conscious mixed media artists.